franceioi/javascool-support/README.md

 Support of the Java's Cool language : libraries and transformer Java's Cool => Java.

 ## Folders
-* src : contains all the Java libraries provided in Java's Cool
+* src/lib : contains all the Java libraries provided in Java's Cool
-* trans : contains the transformer Java's Cool => Java
+* src/trans : contains the transformer Java's Cool => Java